 The goal for your healthcare team: Removing the tumor from the body through surgery may be the only treatment needed.
 Chemotherapy after surgery may be used for people with a high risk of the cancer returning.

 What’s happening in the body: The tumor may have spread to the lymph

 nodes on the same lung as where the cancer started.

 Stage 2 is further divided into 2 sub-stages: stage 2A and stage 2B

 - Stage 2A: The tumor is between 4 cm and 5 cm and has not spread to nearby lymph nodes in the lung where the cancer first appeared

-The goal for your treatment team: At this stage, the tumor can be removed by surgery.
+The goal for your healthcare team: At this stage, the tumor can be removed by surgery.
 Any lymph nodes likely to have cancer in them may also be removed.
-Sometimes chemotherapy and/or radiation therapy is recommended before and/or after surgery.
+Chemotherapy and/or radiation therapy may be recommended before and/or after surgery.